 Traveling overland by a lesser-used route (weather permitting), we’ll reach Cambodia, another rapidly modernizing Southeast Asian country with a fascinating past.
 In Siem Reap, the majestic ruins of Angkor Wat will help you understand the Kingdom of Wonder’s rich history.
 Here you’ll cruise the waterways of the Tonle Sap and drop anchor at a floating village for a few days of service.
 Traveling south, you’ll spend time in the countryside comparing traditional ways of life to all that you’ve seen in Southeast Asia.
 Your last stop in Cambodia is the booming town of Phnom Penh where a visit to Tuol Sleng Genocide Museum and the Killing Fields will provide education about the suffering the Khmer Rouge inflicted on Cambodia.

-Golden Lands and World Heritage includes a one week homestay.
+Golden Lands and World Heritage includes multiple short-term homestay experiences.
 There is community service throughout all four countries the group visits and an emphasis on immersion into the cultures of the region through visits to communities with which Rustic Pathways has a longstanding and positive relationship.